wrclark/lis3dh/example/README.md

 #### 6D POSITION recognition

 An interrupt is generated when the device is "stable" in a known direction.
-The interrupt is is active as long as the direction is maintained.
+The interrupt is active as long as the direction is maintained.

 There are two interrupt registers, `int1` and `int2` that can be configured for inertial interrupts.
-The config structs are identical and contain the fields: `zh`, `zl`, `yh`, `yl`, `xh`, `xl`. `zh` stands for `Z_axis_high` and `zl` stands for `Z_axis_low`.
-If both are enabled, the device will generate an interrupt upon Z-axis acceleration exceeding `threshold`, or upon Z-axis acceleration reading at or below `-threshold`.
+The config structs are identical and contain the fields: `zh`, `zl`, `yh`, `yl`, `xh`, `xl`, and more. `zh` stands for `Z_axis_high` and `zl` stands for `Z_axis_low`.
+If both are enabled, the device will generate an interrupt upon Z-axis acceleration exceeding `threshold`, or upon Z-axis acceleration reading at or below `-threshold` (in OR mode.
+Not possible in AND mode).

 ### file: inertial-wakeup.c